telerik/winforms-docs/richtexteditor/features/document-protection.md

 {{endregion}}

 Note that the UnprotectDocument method will succeed only if the password you have passed as parameter matches the one used to protect the document.

 ## Creating and Modifying Document Protection Regions

-DocumentProtection regions can be most easily created and modified through the ChangeEditingPermissionsDialog which can be invoked through the
-          __ShowChangeEditingPermissionsDialogCommand__ of __RadRichTextEditor__.
+DocumentProtection regions can be most easily created and modified through the ChangeEditingPermissionsDialog which can be invoked through the  __ShowChangeEditingPermissionsDialogCommand__ of __RadRichTextEditor__.
 They can also be edited in code-behind, using the API of RadRichTextEditor and RadDocument.

-Here is an example:#_[C#] _
+Here is an example:

 {{source=..\SamplesCS\RichTextEditor\Features\DocumentProtection.cs region=permissions}}
 {{source=..\SamplesVB\RichTextEditor\Features\DocumentProtection.vb region=permissions}}